-Pubs were a major feature of the area – in 1871 Albany Road alone boasted five public houses with seven more just a barrel roll away.
+Pubs were a major feature of the area – in 1871 Albany Road alone boasted nine public houses with seven more just a barrel roll away.
 Hard work often went with hard drinking, and drink became such a problem in the area that a stretcher to carry drunks away was permanently stored in Addington Square, ready for a lift to the local police station.

 Drinking in Camberwell has a long, if not always proud, history.

 Records from way back in 1695 show the vestry (local government) raising ‘2 shillings and 6 pence from men sitting in ye ale houses drinking in sermon time’.
-It’s easy to imagine the lure of the local inn – back then Camberwell was a rustic parish village, surrounded by open common land and market gardens.
+It’s easy to imagine the lure of the local inn – back then Camberwell was a rustic village, surrounded by open common land and market gardens.
 Even in 1797, a reward was offered for info as to who owned the pigs roaming freely in the roads.

 By Victorian times the scene was transformed.
 The Grand Surrey Canal arrived in 1810.
 In the decades after, the London Metropolis surged outwards, fuelled by the Industrial Revolution, engulfing outlying villages.
 By 1890, the Burgess Park area was a dense warren of crowded terraced streets, belching factories & warehouses of all shapes and sizes… and, of course, public houses.